Skip to main content

 Busselton Jetty

-We recognise and acknowledge Aboriginal people as the traditional owners of Ngari Capes Marine Park.
+We recognise and acknowledge Aboriginal people as the Traditional Owners of Ngari Capes Marine Park.

 Busselton Jetty, the second longest wooden jetty in the southern hemisphere, is a magnet for scuba divers and fishers alike.
 You can also view the magnificent marine life at the underwater observatory.